Ledecky wins record 13th medal with a silver. Summer McIntosh and Kate Douglass strike gold

 McIntosh opened the games with a silver medal in the 400 freestyle, finishing ahead of Katie Ledecky, and blew away the field in the 400 individual medley.

-This was another rout.
+This was another route.
 Smith touched in 2:03.84 for the fourth silver medal of her career, which has yet to produce a gold.
 Zhang held on for the bronze in 2:05.09.

 Douglass, who won a bronze in the 200 individual medley at Tokyo, now has a complete collection.